-provided for under the reformed Code and this Directorate, once established could play a strong role in the working of closing gender pay gaps of racialized women.

-282. The Code is not, in itself sufficient to eradicate the gender pay gap.
-The broad range of interventions that are necessary to unseat the gender pay gap cannot be addressed fully and effectively through piece meal litigation, often on a workplace by workplace basis.
+- dialogue on the use of an intersectional lens to address pay discrimination issues which was an important first start and which recognized the importance of gathering disaggregated data to support pay equality measures. - 280.
+The Ontario Government never established the Race Relations Directorate provided for under the reformed Code and this Directorate, once established could play a strong role in the working of closing gender pay gaps of racialized women. - 281.
+The Code is not, in itself sufficient to eradicate the gender pay gap because it remains primarily focused on complaint-based enforcement of primarily workplace rights in individual workplaces.
+The broad range of interventions that are necessary to unseat the gender pay gap cannot be addressed fully and effectively through piece meal litigation on a workplace by workplace basis.